-The proposed scheme would provide a well planned development that is sensitive to its surroundings and reflects the character of the local area.
-The layout and construction of the proposed dwellings would provide energy efficient homes, would contribute to the stock of Adaptable Homes and would provide a high quality living environment for occupiers.
+The proposed scheme would provide a well planned development that is sensitive to its surroundings and that reflects the character of the local area.
+The layout and construction of the proposed dwellings would provide energy efficient homes, would contribute to the stock of Adaptable Homes and would provide public open space and a high quality living environment for occupiers.
 It would therefore comply with the relevant provisions of Policies HS1/4, HS3, HS4 and SP5.